notasausage/pi-hole-unbound-wireguard/README.md

 ## Initial Setup of Raspbian

-To login to your freshly baked Raspberry Pi, use the default username/password pair of `pi` and `raspberry` (yes, very original).
-We'll change the password soon enough, but the next steps allow us to use our Pi in a headless state without having to rely on an external display or keyboard attached.
+To login to your freshly baked Raspberry Pi, use the default username/password pair of `pi` and `raspberry` (or the username/password combination you set in Raspberry Pi Imager's advanced settings).
+Steps to to change your password (and username) will be covered later.

 ### Prepping Raspbian for SSH